Training Opportunity: Family-Engaged Case Planning in Youth Probation

 • connecting with community-based support and services;

-• ensuring that goals are specific, measurable, actionable, relevant and time limited;
+• ensuring that goals are relevant, actionable and crafted collaboratively;

 • celebrating success; and

-• approximately 16 hours of free family-engaged case planning training, delivered by Harley Consulting Group and a team of trainers and funded by the Annie E. Casey Foundation;
+• approximately 30 hours of family-engaged case planning training, delivered by Harley Consulting Group and a team of trainers funded by the Casey Foundation;

-• free follow-up coaching and support (a minimum of eight hours from a technical assistance provider over one year); and
+• follow-up coaching and support (a minimum of eight hours from a technical assistance provider over a year); and

 • access to a network of jurisdictions also working on transforming their local juvenile justice systems.